HadrienGardeur/read-aloud-best-practices/voice-selection.md

 The following APIs return information about offline availability:

 - On the Web, [`getVoices()`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis/getVoices) returns this information reliably in the [`localService`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisVoice/localService) property for each voice.
-- On Android, this information is available as a method for [each voice](https://developer.android.com/reference/kotlin/android/speech/tts/Voice) using [`isNetworkConnectionRequired()`](https://developer.android.com/reference/kotlin/android/speech/tts/Voice#isNetworkConnectionRequired()).
+- On Android and Chrome OS, this information is available as a method for [each voice](https://developer.android.com/reference/kotlin/android/speech/tts/Voice) using [`isNetworkConnectionRequired()`](https://developer.android.com/reference/kotlin/android/speech/tts/Voice#isNetworkConnectionRequired()).
 In addition, voices also include an estimated network latency (with 5 different values, from very low to very high).

 In native apps on Apple devices, this informations is missing [from the fields describing a voice](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice#2857908) since all voices are available offline (as long as they have been downloaded).